Pokémon Red, Blue, and Yellow

 Pokémon Red Version and Pokémon Blue Version are 1996 role-playing video games (RPGs) developed by Game Freak and published by Nintendo for the Game Boy.
-They are the first installments of the Pokémon video game series, and were first released in Japan as and followed by the special edition later that year.
+They are the first installments of the Pokémon video game series and were first released in Japan as and followed by the special edition later that year.
 The games were released internationally in 1998 and 1999 as Pokémon Red and Pokémon Blue, while an enhanced version, (Note: Often referred to as Pokémon Yellow) was released in Japan in 1998 and in other regions in 1999 and 2000.

 The player controls the protagonist from an overhead perspective and navigates the fictional region of Kanto in a quest to master Pokémon battling.
-The goal is to become the champion of the Indigo League by defeating the eight Gym Leaders and the top Pokémon trainers in the land, the Elite Four.
+The goal is to become the Pokémon League Champion by defeating the eight Gym Leaders and the best Pokémon Trainers in the Kanto Region, the Elite Four.
 Another objective is to complete the Pokédex, an in-game encyclopedia, by obtaining all 151 Pokémon.
 Red and Blue use the Game Link Cable, which connects two Game Boy systems and allows Pokémon to be traded or battled between games.
 Both versions feature the same plot, and while they can be played separately, players must trade between both games to obtain all of the original 151 Pokémon.

 Red and Blue were well-received, with critics praising the multiplayer options, especially the concept of trading.
 They received an aggregated score of 89% on GameRankings and are considered among the greatest games ever made, perennially ranked on top game lists including at least four years on IGNs "Top 100 Games of All Time".
 The games marked the beginning of a multibillion-dollar franchise, jointly selling over 400 million copies worldwide.
-The Red and Blue versions were remade for Game Boy Advance as FireRed and LeafGreen (2004) while Yellow was remade for Nintendo Switch as Let's Go, Pikachu! and Let's Go, Eevee!
+The Red and Blue versions were remade for Game Boy Advance (and later the Nintendo Switch for the 30th anniversary) as FireRed and LeafGreen (2004) while Yellow was remade for Nintendo Switch as Let's Go, Pikachu! and Let's Go, Eevee!
 (2018).
 The originals were rereleased on the Virtual Console service for the Nintendo 3DS in 2016 to commemorate their twentieth anniversaries.